 ومن يتصبر يصبره الله ، وما أعطى الله أحداً عطاءً هو خير وأوسع من الصبر

-« Whoever tries to be patient, Allah will give him (patience), and there is nothing better from the gifts of Allah than patience ».
+« To the one who tries to be patient, Allah will give it (patience), and there is nothing better from Allah's gifts than patience ».

-There are a lot of such sayings, and there is no need to list them all.
+There are a lot of such sayings, and there is no need to cite them all.

-The conviction that a person who has suffered grief should have
+The belief that a person who has suffered grief should have

-Not a single person, including the Messengers and Prophets (peace and blessings be upon them), is immune from disasters and trials from Allah, a couple, on the contrary, the latter are tested more strongly, as an example for ordinary people.
+Not a single person, including the Messengers and Prophets (peace and blessings be upon them), is immune from disasters and trials from Allah; on the contrary, the latter are tested more severely, as an example for ordinary people.

-This means that the believer must have the conviction that the Almighty sends troubles and difficulties and only He will deliver him from them, as Almighty Allah Himself said:
+This means that a believer must have the conviction that the Almighty sends down troubles and difficulties and only He will deliver him from them, as Almighty Allah Himself said:

 ما أصاب من مصيبة إلا بإذن الله

 Knowing that all troubles are the decision of Allah, one cannot be dissatisfied with His decisions.
-From all His decisions there is a benefit for the slaves, for Allah is just and does not oppress them, He Himself forbade the oppression of His slaves.
+All His decisions are beneficial for the slaves, for Allah is fair and does not oppress them; He Himself forbade the oppression of His slaves.

-One of the wisdoms - Allah, of course, knows better - sending down troubles is that Allah sends down troubles to wash away the sins of His slaves, and if the slaves are clean, then troubles are sent down to raise degrees.
+One of the wisdoms - Allah, of course, knows better - of sending down troubles is that Allah sends down troubles to wash away the sins of His slaves, and if the slaves are pure, then troubles are sent down to elevate degrees.
 Because the Messenger of Allah (peace and blessings be upon him) said:

 إن الرجل لتكون له المنزلة عند الله فما يبلغها بعمل ، فما يزال يبتليه بما يكره حتى يبلغه ذلك